tlively/learn-gfx-hal/book/src/08_camera.md

   }
 ```

-I've implemented it as a "flying" camera.
-It uses the front vector for movement,
+I've implemented it as a "flying" style camera here.
+It uses the front vector
-so if you look up while going forward then you also move up (depending on
+for movement, so if you look up while going forward then you also move up
-pitch).
-I've also set `Q` and `E` to shift the camera directly up and down.
-If
+(depending on pitch).
+I've also set `Q` and `E` to shift the camera directly up
-that's not appropriate for your own program then you'd want to compute a forward
+and down.
+If that's not appropriate for your own program then you'd want to
-vector with just X and Z changes based on `yaw` alone.
-What you'd probably
+compute a forward vector with just X and Z changes based on `yaw` alone.
+What
-actually want is to directly place the camera within the location given to you
+you'd probably actually want is to directly place the camera within the location
-by some physics object as it moves through the simulation, and just let the
+given to you by some physics object as it moves through the simulation, and just
-physics system handle all the position updates.
-Just assigning to the position
+let the physics system handle all the position updates.
+Just assigning to the
-field directly is fine, that's why it's `pub`.
+position field directly is fine, that's why it's `pub`.

 (Note, the `A` and `D` math is sensitive to the fact that the projection matrix
 is flipping `Y` values _after_ they pass through the View matrix.
 In other